 Environmental Studies at Yale-NUS offers students a Bachelors of Science or a Bachelors of Arts degree (see FAQs for more).
 Our major combines elements of the world’s strongest ES programmes with the opportunities provided by a liberal arts college in a vibrant and unique Asian city.
 Our students and faculty work together on environmental topics both local and global, drawing upon the natural sciences, social sciences, and humanities.
 Coursework and applied experience expose students to a range of environmental issues from the familiar, such as energy choices and climate change, to the less well-studied, like the rise of consumerism and the impacts of changing settlement patterns.

 To make all this happen, the major is organised around an area of specialisation (AoS) designed by students in consultation with their advisor in the third year of study.
 The AoS is supplemented by a rigorous one-year research or practitioner project, and is often informed by study abroad and internship experiences.
 Students prepare for their AoS by completing introductory and follow-up courses that interrogate the range of approaches to Environmental Studies while developing key concepts and approaches in the field.
 The College’s common curriculum also informs the AoS, as do independent readings and other close work with the environmental studies faculty.

-Click on the nearby flow-chart for a full-page overview of how to make your way through the programme.
+View the flowchart below for a full-page overview of how to make your way through the programme.

 For the Eco-curious